-1. Format All assignments must: be printed not handwritten (unless specified); be double spaced; have left and right margins of at least 2 cm; be checked for spelling and grammar; have fully labelled pictures, tables, graphs, figures and diagrams; be fully cited (including images, pictures etc. credited) and with a reference list in APA style; have an assignment cover sheet attached.
-2. Acknowledging Sources Sources must be acknowledged, and students must identify all the sources used in an assignment: to prove your work has a substantial, factual basis; to demonstrate the research used to reach your conclusions; to allow the marker or reader to follow-up your references and to check the validity of your arguments for themselves; to protect intellectual property; to protect yourself against plagiarism.
+1. Format All assignments must: be printed not handwritten (unless specified); □ be double spaced; have left and right margins of at least 2 cm; □ be checked for spelling and grammar; have fully labelled pictures, tables, graphs, figures and diagrams; be fully cited (including images, pictures, etc credited) and with a reference list in APA style; have an assignment cover sheet attached.
+2. Acknowledging Sources Sources must be acknowledged, and students must identify all the sources used in an assignment: to prove your work has a substantial, factual basis; to demonstrate the research used to reach your conclusions; to allow the marker or reader to follow-up your references and to check the validity of your arguments for themselves; to protect intellectual property; to protect mentertal property, to protect yourself against plagiarism.
+As well as a local dains information in the body of more more a list of common work is a manifold.
 As well as acknowledging information in the body of your work , a list of sources must be provided at the end as a Reference List/Bibliography.
 If you do not acknowledge a source you are guilty of plagiarism .
 If you have worked on an assignment with another student, make this clear.
 3. Plagiarism is defined as taking, using, and passing off as your own the ideas or work of another.
 Plagiarism is cheating and a serious offence and is treated as such by the College.
 The College will take actions and treat all instances of plagiarism formally.
 The College takes a number of steps to detect any instances of plagiarism or collusion, including the use of plagiarism detection tools such as Turnitin that check for collusion as well as on-line cheating.
-4. Handing in completed assignments All assignments are to be handed in by 4:00pm on the due date unless otherwise stated in the assignment instructions.
+4. Handing in completed assignments •• All assignments are to be handed in by 4:00pm on the due date unless otherwise stated in the assignment instructions.
 The assignment will be stamped with the date it is handed in on, before being given to the Lecturer concerned.
 The use of an assignment cover sheet is mandatory and requires a signed declaration of originality (see Plagiarism above).
 5. Late assignments If you need an extension for an assignment, you must apply on the appropriate form (available in the Library with the assignment cover sheets) to the Course Lecturer before the due date.
-Late assignments without an extension will be penalised as follows: Less 10% of the final mark for one to three (1-3) days late; Less 20% of the final mark for four to seven (4-7) days late; Less 30% (or no higher than a minimum pass grade) for eight to ten (8-10) days late; More than ten (10) days after the due date, assignment will not be marked; OR as specified in the course outline. ~
+Late assignments without an extension will be penalised as follows: Less 10% of the final mark for one to three (1-3) days late; Less 20% of the final mark for four to seven (4-7) days late; Less 30% (or no higher than a minimum pass grade) for eight to ten (8-10) days late; More than ten (10) days after the due date, assignment will not be marked; OR as specified in the course outline. •